 Advancement is simply a means to an end, not an end in itself.
 It is one of several methods designed to help unit leadership carry out the aims and mission of the Boy Scouts of America.

-Everything done to advance—to earn ranks and other awards and recognition—is designed to educate or to otherwise expand a Scout’s horizons.
-From the time a member joins, he learns and develops according to defined standards.
-The same process applies as he moves from Cub Scouting to Boy Scouting to Varsity Scouting, Venturing or Sea Scouts.
+Everything done to advance—to earn ranks and other awards and recognition—is designed to educate or to otherwise expand horizons.
+Members learn and develop according to a standard.
+This is the case from the time a member joins and then moves through the programs of Cub Scouting, Scouting, and Venturing or Sea Scouts.

-Rushing through the requirements to obtain a badge is not the goal.
-Advancement should be a natural outcome of a well-rounded unit program, rich in opportunities to work toward the ranks.
+Experiential learning is the key: Exciting and meaningful activities are offered, and education happens.
+Learning comes from doing.
+For example, youth may read about first aid, hear it discussed, and watch others administer it, but they will not learn it until they practice it.
+Rushing a Scout through requirements to obtain a badge is not the goal.
+Advancement should be a natural outcome of a well-rounded unit program, rich in opportunities to work toward the ranks.”
+GTA, Section 2